Mahesh Raghvan: Musical career

 Mahesh gained popularity through his YouTube channel, which he created in July 2014.
 Where he releases Carnatic fusion music and Indian style covers of pop music.
 With over 500,000 subscribers today, his videos have garnered millions of views.
 He became known for his ability to play Carnatic Music on the iPad application GeoShred.
 He is the creative director of IndianRaga, an organization that promotes Indian Fine Arts.
 Mahesh has over 500,000 streams on Spotify as of December 2019.

 He has collaborated with the likes of Ranjani-Gayatri, Aruna Sairam, P. Unnikrishnan, and Jordan Rudess.
 Mahesh is part of two bands: Carnatic 2.0 with violinist Shravan Sridhar and The Thayir Sadam Project with vocalist Bindu Subramaniam, violinist Ambi Subramaniam and percussionist Akshay Anantapadmanabhan.

 Reception

-"He’s a youth icon in the music field, a YouTube sensation and boasts of over 6,00,000 fan following online.
-Music fusion artiste Mahesh Raghvan is known for his unique brand of peppy and urbane Carnatic music."
+Mahesh Raghvan is an Indian music fusion artist who performs traditional Carnatic music using digital instruments and music software.

 "Raghvan is a carnatic music fusion performer who has gained notoriety for experimenting with classical music.
 Those experiments have garnered him millions of views on YouTube and Facebook, as fans watch Raghvan perform on his iPad.
 He’s also tackled modern songs and transformed them into classical Indian music."

 "A Carnatic fusion artiste, Mahesh has been gaining enormous popularity, especially among the millennials, for his hip, foot-tapping Carnatic versions of popular songs — some of which are arguably better than the original compositions."